LiLeoHaolin/AddSubHazCC/README.md

 ## Description

 This repository contains computing codes for the paper "Additive Subdistribution Hazards Regression for Competing Risks Data in Case-Cohort Studies".
+Please click [here](https://www.google.com) for the full text of the paper.
 For questions or suggestions about the computing codes, please send an email to Leo Haolin Li at haolin@live.unc.edu.

 ## Folders